-Unloading activities occur within the mining and processing areas.
+Unloading activities occur within the mining and processing areas and are a two person activity.
 There are only a few loading operations, e.g. waste products and product gold, at the site and these are typical of facilities such as the Cowal Gold Mine.